SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/StaticResponse.md

     {
       "title": "Return System Status Message",
       "type": "StaticResponse",
-      "content": "Affirmative.
-All systems are operating within nominal parameters.
-This is a pre-recorded message.
-No further assistance is required.", "returnToUser": true
+      "content": "Acknowledged.
+All requested operations have been completed successfully.
+No further action is required.", "returnToUser": true
     }
   ]